Gozargah/Marzban/app/dashboard/README.md

-# Dashboard UI for xray-server
+# Dashboard UI for marzban

 ## Requirements